 Marco Polo Challenge, Korčula Town

 This annual Triathlon competition launched in 2011 attracts an international field of participants, with competitors swimming, cycling and running their way to the finishing line in Korčula town centre.
 There are also events for juniors and a team relay.
-Last weekend in April.
+April 28, 2018.